developersCradle/reactive-programming/Mastering Java Reactive Programming From Scratch/Section 02/README.md

 - Nothing should happen!

-- We are testing the `2.` publisher will produce only <= subscriber requested items. publisher can also produce 0 items!:
+- We are testing the `2.` publisher will produce only <= subscriber requested items.
+Publisher can also produce 0 items!:

 ````